volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-Adding a new **Mercedes** type that contains the same method as **Audi** doesn't break the code, but TypeScript now shows that the **car** inside of the **if** statement is **Audi**, however it can be **Mercedes** as well.
+Adding a new **Mercedes** type that contains the same method as **Audi** does not break the code, but TypeScript now shows that the **car** inside the **if** statement is **Audi**, but it can also be **Mercedes**.

-It can be a big and hard-to-debug problem in more complex applications, so be aware of it.
+This can be a big and hard to debug problem in more complex applications, so be aware of it.

 ## Type Guards With Callbacks

-It is not assumed by the TypeScript that Type Guards remain active in callbacks, as making such assumption can lead to unexpected bugs:
+It is not assumed by TypeScript that Type Guards remain active in callbacks, as such an assumption can lead to unexpected bugs:

 ```typescript
 interface User {